First of all, let me introduce myself. My name is:

 This website is mostly a place that I want to keep in order to store my thoughts and create discussion about themes here approached.

 Do you agree with my ideas?
-Post a comment and let me know.
+Drop me a line and let me know.

 Do you not agree at all with my ideas?
-Also post a comment and let me know.
+Also drop me a line and let me know.

-Do you have a suggestion? comment and let me know.
+Do you have a suggestion? drop me a line and let me know.

 Distributed Systems, Graph Theory, Graph Systems, Embedded Systems, MapReduce, Hadoop, Pregel, YARN, Giraph, Spark.